SonamKumari29/SonamKumari29/README.md

 </p>

 ### 💫 About Me:
-- 🌱 I’m learning advanced AI integration, FastAPI, and WebRTC
+- 🌱 I’m learning advanced AI integration
 - 👯 I’m open to collaborate on AI, Next.js, and real-time projects
 - 🤝 I’m seeking help with backend development and AI deployment
 - 💬 I’m happy to talk about React, Python, AI, and full-stack development